 17. Tracing Letter Roads

-Create these cute letter roads for your kiddos to trace with his or her favorite toy cars.
+Create these cute letter roads for your kiddos to trace with their favorite toy cars.
 Ride the roads and learn the letters at the same time.
-Here is a great link to some printables on Teacher, Pay Teacher.

 18. Alphabet Puzzles